KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo17 - shell equivalent - minimal version/README.md

+> [!IMPORTANT]
+> You can see the "loadshell" and "setbuf" commands in screenshots.
+Loadshell was supposed to load shell.efi file from \EFI\Boot\.
+I simply copied compiled shell.efi from EmulatorPkg, but it doesn't work on real HW ( it starts but does not show SHELL, program hangs on the bootx64 loading text ).
+Setbuf is there because it allows to "scroll" text, but it repaints text N lines back again after pressing LEFT SHIFT + PageUp / PageDown.
+But then it writes how many lines have been shown.
+This is an error.
+I DO NOT RECOMMEND USING THESE COMMANDS.
+THEY NEED IMPROVEMENT.
+This demo is mainly for using --> loadimg from myApps.

 <h3>shell equivalent - minimal version</h3>

 There's only one reason I'm putting it in the demo, because it allows to create a custom folder for applications that can be launched directly from this minimalist shell, like the HelloWorld.efi example.
 So, in the previous demos, if I wanted to run something on physical hardware (ASUS), I had to rename it to bootx64.efi and put it in the \EFI\Boot\ directory on the flash drive.
 Here, I have this minimalist shell as bootx64.efi and can drop the rest of the apps directly into the myApps folder, so I can then load them from that path.